 We are excited to announce that Kevin Fowler (originally scheduled for May) has been moved to Friday, August 28.

-All current tickets will be valid for the rescheduled performance date.
-If you are unable to attend the new concert dates or have any questions regarding your tickets or would like to process a refund, please contact email@example.com with your name and order confirmation number.
+All current tickets are valid for the rescheduled performance dates.
+If you any questions regarding your tickets or would like to process a refund, please contact email@example.com with your name and order confirmation number.

 About Kevin Fowler

 Kevin Fowler has a found way to live the dream – by earning it.
 It’s never been an easy or short

 road, but it’s a path he wouldn’t trade and has positioned him as one of the most consistent

 artists, in any genre, of the last two decades.
 His musical journey began playing in rock bands

 before finding his footing as a solo act in the early 2000s in his home state of Texas, where he

 burst onto the scene with the celebrated album Beer Bait and Ammo – a mainstay for fans to